RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Methodology

 The agent observes an 8-dimensional state vector $\mathbf{s}_t$ at each timestep, capturing the relationship between the current price $S_t$, the position center $c$, and the estimated OU parameters.
 The components are defined as follows:

-\begin{itemize} \item \textbf{Normalized Price Deviation} ($\delta_p = S_t/c - 1$): Represents the current deviation of the market price from the position center. \item \textbf{Distance to Edge} ($d_{edge}$): A value in the range $[-1, 1]$ indicating the relative distance to the nearest liquidity range boundary. \item \textbf{Stein Signal} ($\theta$): The mean-reversion speed parameter of the OU process, truncated to $[0, 1]$. \item \textbf{Mean Deviation} ($\delta_\mu = (\mu - S_t)/S_t$): The normalized distance between the current price and the equilibrium price $\mu$ to which it is expected to revert. \item \textbf{Normalized Sigma} ($\tilde{\sigma}$): The diffusion parameter $\sigma$ normalized by price, clipped at $0.1$ to provide a stable volatility signal. \item \textbf{Active Fraction} ($\phi_{active}$): The cumulative fraction of time the position has spent in-range during the current episode. \item \textbf{Recent Volatility} ($v$): Rolling realized volatility (300-second window) clipped at $0.1$. \item \textbf{In-Range Indicator} ($1_\text{in}$): A binary flag indicating whether the current price $S_t$ is within the liquidity bounds. \end{itemize}
+\begin{itemize} \item \textbf{Normalized Price Deviation} ($\delta_p = S_t/c - 1$): Represents the current deviation of the market price from the position center. \item \textbf{Distance to Edge} ($d_{edge} = (S_t - c) / (u - c)$): The normalized displacement from the position center, where $u$ is the upper bound.
+Values of $\pm 1$ correspond to the range edges; $|d_{edge}| > 1$ indicates the price has exited the range. \item \textbf{Stein Signal} ($\theta$): The mean-reversion speed parameter of the OU process, truncated to $[0, 1]$. \item \textbf{Mean Deviation} ($\delta_\mu = (\mu - S_t)/S_t$): The normalized distance between the current price and the equilibrium price $\mu$ to which it is expected to revert. \item \textbf{Normalized Sigma} ($\tilde{\sigma}$): The diffusion parameter $\sigma$ normalized by price, clipped at $0.1$ to provide a stable volatility signal. \item \textbf{Active Fraction} ($\phi_{active}$): The cumulative fraction of time the position has spent in-range during the current episode. \item \textbf{Recent Volatility} ($v$): Rolling realized volatility (300-second window) clipped at $0.1$. \item \textbf{In-Range Indicator} ($1_\text{in}$): A binary flag indicating whether the current price $S_t$ is within the liquidity bounds. \end{itemize}

+For the RAmmStein-Width variant, the state is extended to 9 dimensions with the addition of a \textbf{Normalized Position Width} ($\tilde{w} = (w - w_{\min}) / (w_{\max} - w_{\min})$), where $w_{\min} = 1\%$ and $w_{\max} = 5\%$ are the minimum and maximum allowed widths.
+This enables the agent to condition its decisions on the current concentration level.